Essendon Football Club: Logo and mascot

-The club's current logo was introduced in 1998, making it the second oldest AFL logo currently in use, behind St. Kilda's logo, which was introduced in 1995.
+The club's current logo was introduced in 1998, making it the oldest AFL logo currently in use.

 Their mascot is known as "Skeeta Reynolds", and was named after Dick Reynolds.
 He is a mosquito and was created in honour of the team's back-to-back premiership sides in the 1920s known as the "Mosquito Fleet".
 He was first named through a competition run in the Bomber magazine with "Skeeta" being the winning entry.
 This was later changed to "Skeeta Reynolds".
 He appears as a red mosquito in an Essendon jumper and wears a red and black scarf.

 Headquarters, training and administration base

-The Essendon Football Club primary training and administration base has been at The Hangar since 2013. prior to this, the primary training and administration base of Essendon Football Club was based at Windy Hill Oval from 1922 until 2013. prior to this, the home ground of Essendon Football Club was at the East Melbourne Cricket Ground from 1882 until 1921.
+The Essendon Football Club primary training and administration base has been at The Hangar since 2013.
+Prior to this, the primary training and administration base of Essendon Football Club was based at Windy Hill Oval from 1922 until 2013.
+Prior to Windy Hill, the home ground of Essendon Football Club was at the East Melbourne Cricket Ground from 1882 until 1921.